A guide to the Gorgias GraphQL API: Use cases & alternatives

 Expert Verified

 Let's see if this sounds familiar.
-Your support team is drowning in manual work, toggling between Gorgias and Shopify just to get a customer's full story.
-You're trying to figure out which shipping carrier is breaking the most items, but the standard Gorgias dashboard just won't give you that report.
-You're stuck exporting spreadsheets and copy-pasting your way through the day, knowing there has to be a smarter way to work.
+Your support team is busy managing manual work, toggling between Gorgias and Shopify to get a customer's full story.
+You might be looking for even deeper custom insights, like which shipping carrier is seeing the most reported issues, and you find that the standard Gorgias dashboard provides a great foundation but you want a hyper-specific report.
+You know there is a way to build even more advanced workflows to streamline your day.

 If this feels a little too real, you're not alone.
-The key to breaking out of that loop is often an API (Application Programming Interface).
-For anyone using the popular e-commerce helpdesk Gorgias, its API is the gateway to building the exact workflows you need.
-But here’s the thing about APIs: they aren’t a magic switch you can just flip on.
-They usually require developers, a budget, and ongoing babysitting that most support teams simply don't have the time for.
+The key to unlocking these advanced capabilities is often an API (Application Programming Interface).
+For anyone using the leading e-commerce helpdesk Gorgias, its API is the gateway to building the exact workflows you need.
+But here’s the thing about APIs: they are powerful tools designed for technical implementation.
+They usually involve developer resources and ongoing maintenance to ensure they stay optimized for your team's needs.

-In this guide, we’ll pull back the curtain on the Gorgias API, showing you what it is, what it can do, and the often-overlooked headaches involved.
-We'll also walk you through a much simpler, self-serve way to get the same powerful results without needing to rope in your engineering team.
+In this guide, we’ll look at the Gorgias API, showing you what it is, what it can do, and the technical considerations involved.
+We'll also walk you through a streamlined, self-serve way to get similar powerful results by using complementary tools that don't require roping in your engineering team.

 What is the Gorgias GraphQL API?

 Think of an API as a universal translator that lets different software programs talk to each other.
-The Gorgias API is what lets you get under the hood and programmatically access or change data in your helpdesk.
-You can create tickets, update customer info, or pull message histories without ever logging into the Gorgias interface.
+The Gorgias API is what lets you programmatically access or change data in your helpdesk.
+You can create tickets, update customer info, or pull message histories through code, extending the functionality of the Gorgias interface.

 When you start digging in, you'll hear about two main types of APIs from Gorgias: REST and GraphQL.

-• Gorgias GraphQL API: This is the newer, more flexible option.
+Gorgias GraphQL API: This is a modern, highly flexible option.
 With GraphQL, you can ask for exactly the data you need in a single, neat request.
 Want a customer's name, their last three ticket subjects, and the tags on those tickets?
 You can grab just that, nothing more and nothing less.
-It's incredibly efficient, but that power comes with a steeper learning curve.
+It's incredibly efficient, and that professional power is designed for advanced technical users.

 Ultimately, the goal of using either API is to build custom connections between Gorgias and the other tools you use, automate your unique processes, and keep your data in sync everywhere.